davidw102403/david-website/_posts/2023-03-31-linear-regression-from-scratch.md

 \frac{\partial E}{\partial b} = -\frac{2}{n} \sum_{i=1}^{n} (y - (m \cdot x_i + b))
 $$

 Scaling the gradient by learning rate __*L*__ tells us how much we need to change the parameters.
-Since the gradient gives the direction of steepest increase, the negative gradient gives the direction of steepest decrease, which is what we want to minimize the error function.
+Since the gradient gives the direction of steepest increase, the negative gradient gives the direction of steepest decrease, which is what we want (to minimize the error function).
 Applying the changes at each interation:

 $$
 m = m - L \cdot \frac{\partial E}{\partial m}